palominolabs/restkit-demo/README.md

 1. If you don't already have it install the Cocoapods gem.
 1. From the fork's clone directory run <tt>pod install</tt>.
 Never again open the xcodeproj again; always open the xccworkspace instead.
 1. You probably want to rename the projects/targets/etc. Do this from XCode for safety.
 To rename one of these things double click on it slowly.
 It should change to a textfield you can edit.
 Hopefully when you do it this way Xcode will do the right thing with changing build settings/pbxproj/file names/plist/etc
 1. Prod/staging settings are checked in but this is annoying for dev settings since everyone has their own.
-To handle this dev settings are in <tt>Dev.xcconfig</tt>.
-This is gitignored and instead <tt>Dev.xcconfig.template</tt> is checked in.
-Copy <tt>Dev.xcconfig.template</tt> to <tt>Dev.xcconfig</tt> and modify as appropriate.
-If you ever change <tt>Dev.xcconfig</tt> (e. g. to add a new endpoint config or analytics key) make sure to update <tt>Dev.xcconfig.template</tt> too so that future developers aren't puzzled by missing configs.
+To handle this, there are some base dev settings in <tt>Dev.xcconfig</tt> but <tt>Dev.xcconfig</tt> has a commented out line to include <tt>dev.local.xcconfig</tt>.
+If you want to add your own development settings that should not be shared by other developers, create this commented out file and uncomment the line.
+Git ignore is setup to ignore the file so you don't have to worry about it.

 We use [Cocoapods](http://cocoapods.org/) for dependency management.
 Make sure you have a recent Ruby (>= 1.9.3) and the Cocoapods gem installed.
 Then, in the fork directory